-The problem of representation is of course as old as representation itself, but for Gilpin it takes place at a peculiar moment in garden history.
-Part of Gilpin’s problem, I would suggest, is his confrontation of gardens which adopt a rhetoric of nature rather than of representation.
-John Dixon Hunt has argued that the late eighteenth century was something of a watershed in the understanding of garden design, and the rise to dominance of the natural garden should be recognized not as a mere matter of style, but as creating a fundamental shift in understandings of the garden.
-Thus, Hunt argues that up until this period—for those with the leisure to visit at least—there was a common recognition that the garden necessarily used artifice in order to interpret nature; with the rise of “natural” gardening in Europe, however, the well-understood distinction between objects and representation could all too easily collapse into an apparently undifferentiated “nature.”
-Whether we commit to such a chronology or not, Hunt’s emphasis on the confusions between ‘nature’ and representation is an important one because it raises questions about experience and use.
+The problem of representation is of course as old as representation itself, but for Gilpin it arises at a peculiar moment in garden history.
+John Dixon Hunt has argued that the late eighteenth century was something of a watershed in the understanding of garden design—that the rise to dominance of the natural garden should be recognized not as a mere matter of style but as creating a fundamental shift in understandings of the garden.
+Hunt argues that up until this period—for those with the leisure to visit them at least—there was a common recognition that the garden necessarily used artifice in order to interpret nature; with the rise of “natural” gardening in Europe, however, the well-understood distinction between representation and things represented could all too easily collapse into an apparently undifferentiated “nature.”
+Whether we commit to such a chronology or not, Hunt’s emphasis raises questions about experience and use.
 Confronting their visitors with claims of non-representational naturalness, landscape gardens inevitably raise the question of what one should do with them, of how one should be in them; and it is this problem that Gilpin’s apparently wayward responses to the garden address.
+Part of Gilpin’s difficulty, I would suggest, is that he confronts gardens in terms of a rhetoric of nature rather than of representation.

-They address another problem too, which is that, as David Marshall has noted, the picturesque also comes with its own quite peculiar agenda when it seeks to define the natural.
-Gilpin got close to hand-wringing on this score, and while historians of the picturesque have turned most frequently to his Three Essays (because they appear to offer his most coherent account of the term), it is as well to recognize the striking uncertainty about such theorizing expressed in his private letters.
-Thus, while the picturesque for Gilpin is certainly “that which would look good in a picture,” confidence in any more robust a definition is oddly lacking.
-As Marshall notes, the theorizing of the picturesque articulates a “paradoxical grounding of nature in aesthetic experience” even as “artifice” is apparently being rejected, and thus ‘The natural is simultaneously valued for its avoidance of the artful or artificial and its resemblance to art.
+As David Marshall has noted, the picturesque comes with its own quite peculiar agenda when it seeks to define the natural.
+Gilpin got close to hand-wringing on this score, and while historians of the picturesque have turned most frequently to his Three Essays (because they appear to offer his most coherent account of the term), it is well to recognize his striking uncertainty about such theorizing as expressed in his private letters.
+Thus, while Gilpin did define it as “that which would look good in a picture,” anything more robust is oddly lacking.
+As Marshall notes, the theorizing of the picturesque articulates a “paradoxical grounding of nature in aesthetic experience” even as “artifice” is apparently being rejected: “The natural is simultaneously valued for its avoidance of the artful or artificial and its resemblance to art.
 The juxtaposition of originals and copies in the representations of nature as well as the representations of the imagination creates a double landscape in which the lines between art and nature are increasingly blurred.”
-This formulation of the problem seems right, but Marshall’s concern with the idea of the picturesque, and of where that stands in relation to ideas of art, leaves out the rather more messy experience of the visitor in the garden, and so my own concern is less with these kinds of aesthetic knots than with what Gilpin thinks his picturesque judgment is actually for.
+This formulation of the problem seems right, but Marshall’s concern with the picturesque and its relation to ideas of art leaves out the messier experience of the visitor in the garden.
+I am less concerned with these knotty formulations than with what Gilpin thinks his picturesque judgment is actually for.